 To allow for even more detailed scenes without affecting performance, Enscape now supports placeholder objects in SketchUp proxies for highly detailed geometry.

 Enscape now offers a selection of Horizon Presets.
 The advantage of a Horizon Preset is that you can still use Enscape’s dynamic sky to modify the time of day or season while presenting your project in an exciting looking environment.
 This feature replaces the former Ground Plane option.

 Improved View Selection

 You can now search for your favorite 3D Views in the view drop down menu.
-Additionally, you can click on the camera or sun icon that appears while you hover over the view name.
-This allows you to set the position or sun location without loading the whole view.
+Additionally, you can click on the camera or Sun icon that appears when you hover over the view name.
+This allows you to set the position or Sun location without loading the whole view.

 Area Light Support

 Enscape 2.1 now features the complete range of light emitting shapes offered by Revit and Rhino.
 This includes support for linear, rectangular, spherical and disc-shaped lights.
 We’ve also improved our IES light implementation, which now supports arbitrary and non-symmetric IES distribution shapes.

 We’re pleased to announce that we’ve eliminated the Noise Reduction slider.
 Instead, Enscape will now automatically make sure you’re getting the most optimal and noise free results when exporting screenshots, videos or panoramas.
 Rendering times for most scenes have decreased significantly while the lighting simulation quality has been improved – allowing you and your team to accurately visualize what your design will look like after it has been built.

 QR Codes for Panoramas